 - Sleeping only 4 hours over five consecutive nights impacts our memory, attention and speed of thinking, equivalent to being drunk.

-Other fallout from lack of sleep affecting work performance includes: poor judgement and decision making, lower resilience, more impulsive behaviour, greater desire for instant gratification, and generally not being such a nice person.
+Other fallout from lack of sleep affecting work performance includes: poor judgement and decision making, lower resilience, more impulsive behaviour, a greater desire for instant gratification, and generally not being such a nice person.

 Good sleep needs simple planning and organisation.
 Take these proactive steps to getting the most out of your sleep: